rancher/docs/content/rancher/v2.5/en/logging/_index.md

 If using a custom Docker root directory, you can set `global.dockerRootDirectory` in `values.yaml`.
 This will ensure that the Logging CRs created will use your specified path rather than the default Docker `data-root` location.
-Note that this is only affects Linux nodes.
+Note that this only affects Linux nodes.
 If there are any Windows nodes in the cluster, the change will not be applicable to those nodes.

 # Working with Taints and Tolerations